cfchou/hakyll_site/posts/2013-05-12-builder-basics.md

 Following [the previous post](./2013-05-11-polyglot-canbuildfrom.html), I would like to have a really functioning Q collection instead of a do-nothing one.
 In other words, it should be able to store elements.
-In the Scala collection library, creating a collection to store elements is deeply related to a trait called `Builder` which is going to be talked about in this article.
+In Scala collection library, creating a collection to store elements is deeply related to a trait called `Builder` which is going to be talked about in this article.
 Note that only Builder itself will be discussed here.
 Its relationship to `CanBuildFrom` will be saved for another post.

-I'll continue building a Q collection in the previous post that mimics the collection library, at least cosmetically.
+I'll continue building the Q collection in the previous post that mimics the collection library, at least cosmetically.
 Some understanding of how collections are organized in the collection library is necessary.
 For that matter, [this discussion](http://stackoverflow.com/questions/1722137/scala-2-8-collections-design-tutorial?lq=1)